ENG-stiens/ENG-stiens-soen341projectF2023/README.md

 ## User Stories
 ### 1. Homebuyer:

 As a homebuyer, I want to be able to search for property based on the location, number of rooms and the year it was built.
 This type of search allows a better experience as a user to find a convient property.
-If I find a home that I like then I would save it as a favourite which made my home seletion a lot easier and accessible.
+If I find a home that I like then I would save it as a favourite which would make my home seletion a lot easier and accessible.
 Brokers are an important aspect when buying a house, therefore I need to search for bokers and select the one I am most comfortable with.
 Through the real estate website, I need to request a property visit to be able to get a better look at the house before I make a descision.
 Based on the mortgage calculator, I am able to see how much I would need to pay monthly based on loan amount and intrest rate.

 ### 2. Property renter: